 1970s: In 1975, NorthPointe opens a second location in Zion.
 Services now include young adults and sheltered workshop services continue to grow in response to the work/training needs.
 To consolidate programs, we move to the larger Warwick building in Zion.

 1980s: NorthPointe introduces a progressive model of multi-vocational programs.
-A 72,000-square-foot The Killian Center is purchased in 1984 and is named in honor of major donor Bob Killian.
+A 72,000-sq.-ft. building is purchased in 1984 and is named in honor of major donor Bob Killian.
 Community integrated and supported residential services begin.

 2000s: We officially change our name to “NorthPointe Resources, Inc.” A person-centered planning model is embraced.
-Services continue to expand to include a senior program, home-based as well as high school transition services, art therapy, and a community-living transition program for SOARR members.
+Services expand to include a senior program, home-based and high school transition services as well as talk and art therapy services.

 1990s: NorthPointe Resources began providing mental health services in 1998 as a result of a grant that offered vocational training to individuals residing in nursing homes struggling with mental health issues.